 Some side-by-sides exceed 50 inches in width and are too wide for typical ATV trails.

 These wider vehicles are limited to designated 4×4 routes only.
-Observe all signs and access barriers.
+Observe all signs and respect trail width restrictions.

 Different trail types are constructed for different widths of vehicles.
 Learn about different trails and which trails are designed for which vehicles.
 Remember to only ride on trails wider than and open to your vehicle.

 Don’t block access to the trail while staging.